Stuffed French Toast

 Instructions

-• Heat the oil in a griddle or frying pan over medium heat.
+• Heat a griddle and heat the butter in batches on a frying pan over medium heat.

 • Dunk each sandwich in egg mixture, soaking both sides for about 15-30 seconds, until the mixture is absorbed.
-Place in pan, and cook on both sides until golden, about 3 to 4 minutes per side.
+Place in the heated pan, in batches if needed, and cook on both sides until golden, about 3 to 4 minutes per side.

 • Serve hot with maple syrup, if desired.